learn-the-web/topics/accessibility.md

 </div>
 ```

-The `aria-describedat` attribute can point to a location on the current page or a location on another page.
+The `aria-details` attribute can point to a location on the current page or a location on another page.

 It is best to keep that information visible on the screen, but if you must hide it the `hidden` attribute should work okay.

-There’s a similar ARIA property: `aria-describedby`—the difference is that `describedat` allows multiple HTML elements that are navigable where `describedby` will mash all the elements into a single sentence stream.
+There’s a similar ARIA property: `aria-describedby`—the difference is that `aria-details` allows multiple HTML elements that are navigable where `describedby` will mash all the elements into a single sentence stream.

 **[☛ Check out the tutorial on Javascript for more ARIA examples.](/topics/javascript-accessibility/)**